humbertoragazzini/ms-1-front-end/README.md

 ## **Surface**

-In this section all the html and css coding start, in the skeleton surfave i try some color taken from [coolors](https://www.coolors.co), this site was provided by my mentor.
+In this section all the html and CSS coding start, in the skeleton surface I try some color taken from [coolors](https://www.coolors.co), this site was provided by my mentor.

-The information is the most important item in this website, for this reason a chose some flat colors, no to bright and no to opaque.
+The information is the most important item on the website, for this reason a chose some flat colors, no to bright and no to opaque.

-Before starting coding the index, I did a research about what are the most commond mobile and pc resolution around the world.
+Before start coding the index, I did a research about what are the most common mobile and pc resolution around the world.

-The most commond mobile resolution are:
+The most common mobile resolution is:

-Resolution | Mobile porcentage
+Resolution | Mobile percentage
 ------------ | -------------
 360x640  | 10.77%
 414x896 | 7.37%